How to Get Free Website Traffic with SEO

 Metrics are quantifiable measures that indicate your online success.
 We feel there are at least three metrics you should measure to begin with.
 Then when you expand your business and audience you can add more metrics to track.

-There are tons of free online tools to track your metrics including Google Analytics and our personal favorite *I just drew a blank on the one TMA uses*.
+There are tons of free online tools to track your metrics including Google Analytics and a personal favorite of ours – Google Search Console.
 You’re going to want to start measuring a few things on a weekly basis: your audience, their behaviors, and their searches.
+Make sure your marketing agency is well versed in tracking parameters before engaging in campaign launches.

 Weekly Audience Tracking